nookit-dev/bnkit/README.md

 Plugin install example:
 `bun add @bnk/react`

-Use any an all Bun Nook Kit modules - server example with json response (similar to starter project)
+Use any an all Bun Nookit modules - server example with json response (similar to starter project)

 `index.ts`